Beverley McLachlin

 “every generation mistakes the limits of its own field of vision for the limits of the world”.

 But what McLachlin fails to see is that she merely took us back to times when Judges were fully entitled to rely on subjective inferences with judicial prerogatives of arbitrary decision-making.
-The problem is that the general population expects rational, logical processes, based on palpable, rigorously tested, evidence.
+The problem is that the general population has moved on, expecting rational, logical processes, based on palpable, rigorously tested, evidence.

 Leaders who suffer from ADD - attention deprivation disorder, have good reason to attempt to justify their legacies, considering the amount of compromises they make to gain and maintain power.
-McLachlin may be intellectually brilliant but appears completely self-regarding.
+McLachlin may be intellectually brilliant but appears completely self-regarding; a narcissist’s craving for recognition and outward success.
 Some attempt to curate their baneful reputations by writing books or opinion pieces for the media.
 It appears a lot of effort is being expended on polishing a burnished image.

 Paul Keating contends: “Anyone who’s any good never writes about themselves."